sachin-sadhu/obsidian_vault/Year 3 CS/Complexity.md

 A formula is in 3CNF  is all clauses have exactly 3 literals.
 3SAT problem is defined as all the 3CNF formulas that are satisfiable.

 Turns out that the 3SAT problem is NP-complete, so is Hamiltonian path, vert-cover, subset-sum problems
+#### Vertex-Cover Problem
+A vertex cover of G is a subset of nodes C such that every edge of G touches a nodes from C.
+Vertex cover problem asks whether a graph contains a vertex cover of a given size.
 ## Space complexity
 ![[Pasted image 20250407220034.png]]
 f(n) is the number of tape cells we need for input size n.